gzordrai/yurt/README.md

-# yurt
+# orda

 Rust client library for the [aoe4guides.com](https://aoe4guides.com) API.

-Yurt provides a simple and type-safe interface for fetching build orders, favorites, and other data from aoe4guides.com.
+Orda provides a simple and type-safe interface for fetching build orders, favorites, and other data from aoe4guides.com.

 Internally, it wraps the public REST API using `reqwest` and `serde`.